famoser/elliptic/TESTING.md

 ## Correctness

 Status:
-- 100% branch coverage
+- 100% branch coverage (some exceptions apply around string functions and match statements)
 - Math soundness tests (e.g. G*order = 0)
+- Math baseline tests (i.e. comparing hardened math output to baseline math)
 - Third-party integration tests

 Correctness exceptions:
 - `MG_ED_MathTest` outputs different results than the baseline (i.e. is wrong)
 - `TwED_ANeg1_Math` and `MG_TwED_ANeg1_Math` do not cycle as expected (i.e. G*order != 0)

-### Integration tests
+### Third-Party Integration tests

-There are two kind of integration tests at the moment:
+There are two kinds of integration tests at the moment:
 - The `WycheProof` integration tests from [C2SP/wycheproof](https://github.com/C2SP/wycheproof).
 It aims to explore edge cases in implementations, both on the crypto primitive layer (which we do not care about), but also on the elliptic curve math layer (which we do care about).
 The project seems to be [abandoned)(https://github.com/C2SP/wycheproof/issues/113#issuecomment-2610184843), and the original maintainer started a new project called [Rooterberg](https://github.com/bleichenbacher-daniel/Rooterberg).
 - The `Rooterberg` integration tests from [bleichenbacher-daniel/Rooterberg](https://github.com/bleichenbacher-daniel/Rooterberg).
 Same target as `WycheProof` by the same original maintainer.